Southwestern Pork Chops Recipe

 - 2 tablespoons minced fresh cilantro, optional

 - 1. In a large skillet, saute onion in 1 tablespoon oil for 3-4 minutes or until tender.
-Add garlic; cook 1 minute longer.
+Add garlic; saute 1-2 minutes longer or until tender.
 Stir in the tomatoes, beans, broth, chili powder, oregano, cumin and pepper flakes.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 4-5 minutes or until heated through.

 - 2. Meanwhile, in another skillet, brown pork chops on both sides in remaining oil over medium-high heat.
 Sprinkle with salt and pepper.
 Pour tomato mixture over chops.
-Cover and simmer for 10-15 minutes or until a thermometer reads 160°:.
-Using a slotted spoon, serve over rice.
+Cover and simmer for 10-15 minutes or until meat juices run clear.
+Serve with a slotted spoon over rice.
 Sprinkle with cilantro if desired.
 Yield: 4 servings.